kmherod/DAT511-Group-Project/README.md

 the raw sensor data processed in a set shown over this data.

-our goal in this project is to:
+Our goal in this project is to:

 1. Merge the training and test dataset into one dataset.
 2. Extract the measurement